atari-monk/py-scripting/docs/story.md

 ## remove_comments.py

 - script to remove comments from py file and save it back
-- each comment type should be processed by its function
+- one function handles just one type of comments
 - get file path from argparse or input

 - THIS GAVE ME IMMENSE PROBLEM